KLUC-FM

 KLUC-FM (98.5 MHz) is a commercial radio station in Las Vegas, Nevada, airing a Top 40/CHR format.
 Owned by Audacy, Inc., the station's studios are on South Tenaya Way at West Warm Springs Road in Spring Valley, using a Las Vegas address.

 KLUC-FM is a Class C station.
 It has an effective radiated power (ERP) of 100,000 watts, the maximum for most stations.
 Its transmitter is off Mountain Tower Road, atop Black Mountain in Henderson.
 KLUC-FM broadcasts using HD Radio technology.
 Its HD2 subchannel carries a sports betting format from the BetMGM Network.
 The HD3 subchannel airs a Regional Mexican music format known as "Fiesta 98.1", which feeds FM translator K251BS at 98.1 MHz.

 History

 Early years

-Rainbow, Inc., owner of KRBO 1050 AM (later KXST 1140 AM), obtained a construction permit for a new FM radio station in Las Vegas on March 22, 1961.
+Rainbow, Inc., owner of KRBO (1050 AM}, obtained a construction permit for a new FM radio station in Las Vegas on March 22, 1961.
 The unbuilt station, originally dubbed KRBO-FM, was sold along with the AM station to Meyer (Mike) Gold the next year.
 The AM station switched its call sign to KLUC, standing for "Lucky", a popular word in the gambling city of Las Vegas.

 The FM station signed on the air as KLUC-FM in 1963.
 In its early years, KLUC-FM largely simulcast its AM sister station, which was a daytimer.
-When KLUC 1050 had to go off the air at night, KLUC-FM continued broadcasting.
+When KLUC AM had to go off the air at night, KLUC-FM continued broadcasting.
 KLUC-FM was powered at less than 6,000 watts, a fraction of its current output.
 The studios were first located on Industrial Road and later W Hacienda Ave and the stations were network affiliates of CBS Radio.